sosrs/MarkovChainProject/README.md

 Created the MarkovDict class to support this data structure Created constructor and text generator methods from old functions

+V 0.35
+No additional functionality, but began abstraction layer to access the MarkovDict's dictionaries Also created a function for converting a string to list of allowed words, adding a whole passage to the MarkovDict Began removing redundant code with creation of above functions Began function to add an existing MarkovDict to the current MarkovDict (only alters current)

 TODO:
-Introduce function to be able to combine said dictionaries to easily pull data from several passages
+Finish function to be able to combine said dictionaries to easily pull data from several passages Finish abstraction method to access dictionaries
+Add ability to create a MarkovDict from a text file, not just a string